reviczky/pstoedit/doc/readme.txt

 make install;

-Note - currently support for SWF needs version 0.3 or higher of ming.
+Support for SWF needs version 0.3 or higher of ming.
 Version 0.2 does not work

 There are several test cases included.
 To run them type `make test'.
 This works under *nix only.

+When building pstoedit under cygwin/Linux you may need to set LDFLAGS to /usr/local/lib in case you have some libraries (e.g. libEMF) installed there.

+Under some systems (e.g. cygwin) it is not possible to link static libraries (.a) into a dynamic library (.so/.dll).
+In this case, you need to have also a shared version of the relevant libs, e.g. of libEMF.
+In order to get a shared version, you normally need to set the option "--enabled-shared" during the "configure" run for the library.

+A note about libemf.
+Unfortunately this library seems to be no longer maintained by the original author.
+I have done some smaller changes - mainly compiler and OS adaptations - and put my version under http://sourceforge.net/projects/pstoedit in the download section.
+In the long term I will try to put the changes under libemf.sourceforge.net - but I haven't been able to contact the admin of that project so far.

 Installing pstoedit under Windows 9x/NT/2000/XP:
 -----------------------------------------------